auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 ::: panel-info Retrieve updated authorization related claims In the scenario described in this document, the web app does not handle its own authorization, but instead Auth0 delivers the authorization claims.
 User group membership is retrieved from the Active Directory and passed in the web app as claims in the `id_token`.
 There is a scenario where after a user has logged in and the app has parsed and applied the access control granted by the claims contained in the `id_token`, the user's right change.
-For example, the user is fired (so all access should be revoked) or get's Admin privileges.
+For example, the user leaves the company (so all access should be revoked) or get's Admin privileges.
 What we want in this scenario is to propagate these access control changes at our app at the soonest possible.

 In this case the developer can pick one of the following solution to this problem:
 - The web app falls back on the Auth0 SSO session when it wants to refresh the `id_token` by performing another authorization flow with Auth0.